si2-urssi/website/content/workshops/college-park.md

 author: "Nic Weber"
 ---

-Our fourth workshop is the second of URSSI's topic focused community gatherings.
-This workshop will bring together a diverse group of experienced software funders, community managers, developers, researchers, and software users to share their experiences supporting and maintaining software incubator programs.
+Our fourth workshop was the second of URSSI's topic focused community gatherings.
+This workshop brought together a diverse group of experienced software funders, community managers, developers, researchers, and software users to share their experiences supporting and maintaining software incubator programs.

-The meeting will feature lightning talks and discussions over two days.
-We hope to come away from the workshop with a clearer vision of how URSSI might either develop a new incubator program, or connect to and support existing incubators.
+The meeting featured lightning talks and discussions over two days.
+Our goal was to come away from the workshop with a clearer vision of how URSSI might either develop a new incubator program, or connect to and support existing incubators.

-Additional details including resources, participants and talks will be available in our <a href="https://github.com/si2-urssi/software-incubator">GitHub repo</a>.
-We will also post a detailed report on our blog once the workshop is complete.
+Additional details including resources, participants and talks are available in our <a href="https://github.com/si2-urssi/software-incubator">GitHub repo</a>.

+During the workshop, Sebastian P. Benthall <a href="http://urssi.us/blog/2019/02/25/software-incubator-workshop-a-synthesis/">synthesized the discussions on the first day about various inclubator programs in a blog post</a>.

+After the workshop, we <a href="http://urssi.us/blog/2019/03/28/report-from-urssi-workshop-on-research-software-incubators/">summarized the results in another blog post</a>.